-VI.F.
-Brownfields Programmatic Requirements
+VI.D Brownfields Programmatic Requirements

 Brownfields grantees must comply with all applicable federal and state laws to ensure that the assessment and cleanup protects human health and the environment.
-Brownfields grantees also must comply with the program's technical requirements, which may include, but are not limited to, the following:
+Brownfields grantees also must comply with the program's technical requirements, which may include, but are not limited to, the following requirements below.